NFMT Remix transparent

 What Makes Coast’s CMMS Software Unique?

 Most cloud-based CMMS software offer the same key features: asset management, work order tracking, preventive maintenance scheduling and mobile apps to use out in the field.
-But Coast is a CMMS provider that takes it a step further by allowing maintenance teams to create additional customizable workflows.
-The software’s no-code platform gives users the opportunity to build a product tailored to their needs, as opposed to relying on industry-specific templates.
+But Coast is a CMMS provider that takes it a step further.
+It allows maintenance teams to create additional customizable workflows.
+The software’s no-code platform gives users the opportunity to build a product tailored to their needs instead of relying on industry-specific templates.
 Through drag-and-drop features and customizable fields and modules, your maintenance management system can be set up quickly without the need for technical guidance.

 “Case studies show that the ROI on a well-implemented CMMS is often realized within the first year through increased uptime, reduced labor costs and maximized asset lifespan.
 However, a CMMS is only as good as the data and resources you put into it,” Cleppe says.

-That’s why customization is key for a quality CMMS software.
+A custom CMMS is key to building out your workflows exactly how you want.
 Think of your typical CMMS software as a 3D print in that it’s solid but static.
 Coast is less rigid, like a lego set that can be deconstructed and reconstructed to meet an individual business’ unique pain points.
 Take warranty tracking, for example.
-Users can set up a workflow in Coast to help understand which assets are still covered under warranty, ensuring they don’t pay for services already covered in the warranty package.
+Users can set up a workflow in Coast to help ensure safe lockout/tagout procedures that adhere to compliance.

 “Coast is very user-friendly, and the company is very responsive to development and improvement,” says Coast Customer Lisa Bosworth, manager of quality and continuous improvement at Canton, Ohio-based Solmet Technologies.
 “When we’ve needed specific features, Coast helped create fields or search options and worked on continuous development of its software to meet our needs.
 As a result, we’ve been able to optimize our maintenance scheduling and decrease equipment downtime.”

-Whether you’re a manufacturer or oversee facility management, a CMMS solution like Coast excels at increasing the productivity of maintenance operations, which leads to cost savings across the board in terms of improved equipment uptime and asset longevity as well as employee efficiency in the field.
+Whether you’re a manufacturer or oversee facility management, a CMMS solution like Coast excels at increasing the productivity of maintenance operations.
+This leads to cost savings in terms of improved equipment uptime and asset longevity as well as employee efficiency.

-Check out Coast today for a free trial or enterprise asset management pricing!
+Check out Coast today for a free trial or enterprise asset management (EAM) pricing!

-Jessie is the content marketing manager at Coast.
-She has an extensive background in media and is also the author of "100 Things to Do in Oakland Before You Die."
-She lives in Atlanta with her husband and two boisterous children.
+• Jessie is the content marketing manager at Coast.
+She's particularly passionate about interviewing Coast customers to learn more about their pain points and how maintenance software can help address their needs.
+She has an extensive background in media and lives in Atlanta with her husband and two boisterous children.

 Why worry when you can Coast?